dilsher07singh/dilsher07singh/README.md

 # Dilsher Singh
-I'm Dilsher from Hong Kong.
-I hold a degree in Computer Engineering from the Hong Kong University of Science and Technology, ranked among the top 25 universities globally.
-My passion lies in exploring the evolving Web3 ecosystem and delving into programming languages that enable innovative and efficient solutions.
-I am constantly driven by curiosity and a commitment to lifelong learning, always seeking opportunities to enhance my skills and contribute to cutting-edge projects.
+I'm Dilsher from Hong Kong, with a Computer Engineering degree from HKUST, ranked in the global top 25.
+I'm passionate about the Web3 ecosystem and exploring languages that drive innovation.
+Always curious and committed to lifelong learning, I seek to enhance my skills and contribute to impactful projects.

 ## Skills and Experience